General random walk in a random environment defined on Galton-Watson trees: Random walks in i.i.d. environment.

 \section{Random walks in i.i.d. environment.}

 In this section, we assume that~$\Gcal$ is a Galton--Watson tree with offspring mean~$b > 1$.
 Given the realization of the tree, we assume that the sets of weights $(\bA_\nu,\,\nu\in\Gcal)$ are independent, and that, for each~$\nu$, the weights $(A_{\nu i},\,1\le i\le b(\nu))$ are exchangeable, with the distributions of the~$A_{\nu1}$, $\nu\in\Gcal$, all identical.
-Under these assumptions, we prove the following theorem, first given by Lyons \& Pemantle~\cite{LyP92}.
+Under these assumptions, we prove the following theorem, first given by Lyons \& Pemantle~\cite{LyP92}, as part of a sharp result.